narfai/openmew-renderer/README.md

 ## Description

-OpenMew library which is able to render Mithril/Redux based components recursively.
+OpenMew library which allow to render Mithril/Redux based components recursively.

 ## Test it !